awsdocs/amazon-s3-user-guide/doc_source/access-analyzer.md

 ## Enabling Access Analyzer for S3<a name="enabling-access-analyzer"></a>

-To use Access Analyzer for S3 in the Amazon S3 console, you must visit the IAM console and do the following:
+To use Access Analyzer for S3, you must do the following:
-+ Set permissions\.
++ Grant the required permissions\.
+For more information, see [Permissions Required to use Access Analyzer](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-getting-started.html#access-analyzer-permissions) in the *IAM User Guide*\.
-+ Enable IAM Access Analyzer for each Region where you want to use it\.

-For more information, see [Getting Started with Access Analyzer](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-getting-started.html) in the *IAM User Guide*\.
++ Visit IAM to enable Access Analyzer for each Region where you want to use it\.
+Access Analyzer for S3 requires an account\-level analyzer\.
+To use Access Analyzer for S3, you must visit IAM Access Analyzer and create an analyzer that has an account as the zone of trust\.
+For more information, see [Enabling Access Analyzer](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-getting-started.html#access-analyzer-enabling) in *IAM User Guide*\.

 ## Blocking All Public Access<a name="blocking-public-access-access-analyzer"></a>